TactigonTeam/Tactigon-Braccio-ROS/README.md

 This repository contains two main ROS 2 packages for controlling an Arduino Braccio robot arm, with or without a Tactigon TSkin device:

-- **tactigon_ros**: Integrates a Tactigon TSkin wearable with the Braccio arm for gesture-based control.
+- **tactigon_ros**: Integrates a Tactigon TSkin wearable into ros, publishing a tskin custom message.
 - **braccio_ros**: Provides a simplified interface to control the Braccio arm directly, without requiring a Tactigon device.

 ---